MonstaB/samples-python-majorupdates/README.md

 #### TODO
 - add all bookies
-- fing API request to get bookies per region *dont know if possible
+- find API request to get bookies per region *don't know if possible
 - clean and tidy up
-- add more arbitrage oppertunities
+- add more arbitrage opportunities
 - add dumps for easy to read all bookies for events and prices

+# OLD SHIT FROM HERE
 ### The Odds API Code Samples (v4) - Python

 The Odds API provides live odds for loads of sports from bookmakers around the world, in an easy to use JSON format.